Planning a Square-Foot Garden: Grow More Crops in Less Space

 How Deep Is a Square-Foot Garden Bed?

-• Beds should be deep—between 6 and 12 inches in depth in order to give plants plenty of rich nutrients, while still maintaining good drainage.
+• Beds should be deep—between 6 and 12 inches in depth to give plants plenty of rich nutrients, while still maintaining good drainage.

 Other Square-Foot Gardening Rules